limyewjin/about/_posts/2023-07-29-a-podcast-just-for-you.md

 formatted_text = textapi.scrape_text(html)
 ```

-## Extracting and Selecting Topics
-Once we have the formatted text, we can extract main topics and stories using LLMs - the [OpenAI Function Calling update](https://openai.com/blog/function-calling-and-other-api-updates) was particularly useful.
-This is done iteratively until we have a satisfactory selection of topics.
+2. **Extracting and Selecting Topics:** Once we have the formatted text, we use LLMs to extract main topics and stories.
+Thanks to OpenAI's function calling API update, this process can be executed iteratively until we have a satisfactory selection of topics.

-## Summarizing Stories and Discussions
-Next we can summarize the main stories and discussions using ...
-LLMs. :-)

-## Compiling the Podcast Script
+3. **Summarizing Stories and Discussions:** The next step is summarizing the main stories and discussions, and LLMs come to the rescue again.

-With the summaries of the stories and discussions, we can now compile our podcast script using LLMs.
-The entire podcast is then put together with all the information gathered so far with a "producer" LLM step.
+4. **Compiling the Podcast Script:** With the summaries, we compile our podcast script.
+The entire podcast is put together using a "producer" LLM step, which curates all the information gathered so far into a smooth-flowing narrative.

-## Converting the Script into a Podcast
-Finally, we convert the podcast script into an actual podcast.
-We first generate the audio for each text segment using [ElevenLabs' speech synthesis](https://elevenlabs.io/speech-synthesis).
+5. **Converting the Script into a Podcast:** Finally, we convert the podcast script into an actual podcast.
+We generate the audio for each text segment using [ElevenLabs' speech synthesis](https://elevenlabs.io/speech-synthesis).

 And voila!
 You now have your personalized podcast, ready to play, with stories and discussions from your favorite online sources.